 By paying attention to our diet, exercise, and stress management, we can help improve our body’s ability to cope with the changes in hormones, and even take more advantage of what they offer us.
 When it comes to productivity, hormonal fluctuations can make a big difference as they change your brain’s energy levels and functionality.
 This essentially means you should cut yourself some slack during the times you are experiencing PMS symptoms or bleeding, and focus on working hard during the times you have the most energy.

 Remember, if your period is impacting your daily life and preventing you from going to work or getting anything done, you should consult your GP to see if anything can be done to limit such severe symptoms.

 There are many lifestyle factors affected by your menstrual cycle, and knowing what to eat, how to exercise, and how to navigate symptoms can be overwhelming.
 Yoppie is all about period care designed for real life (not just your TOTM), and we recently announced the exciting launch of our range of highly-targeted, symptom specific supplements that will help you be your best self through the full month.

 Do you find that your menstrual cycle affects any of the above areas of your life - positively or negatively?
 Chat to us over at our private Facebook group or drop us a note on Insta @itsyoppie.
-Don't forget that our personalised period subscription box can get organic tampons, pads, liners (and more!) delivered easily and regularly through your letterbox.
+Don't forget that our personalised menstrual cycle care subscription box can get organic tampons, PMS supplements, and much more. delivered easily and regularly through your letterbox.